alinnman/celestial-navigation/APPDOC.md

   Names of celestial objects, timestamps and angles must be specfied correctly. <br>
   You will often get an error message in the coordinate output field. <br>
   --> Check the error message and correct your input.

+### Display problems<a name="display_problems"></a>

+The app will not work properly if you use system settings for large fonts.
+This will cause the text output to be garbled.
+You are recommended to use the default settings for system font sizes.

 ## More Information<a name="more_information"></a>